What Is Tiered Pricing and Why Should You Care?

 Keep in mind that for tiered pricing to work, the pricing should be aligned to the value of that tier.
 For more information, read up on pricing based on value in our blog post.

 8) It’s scalable

-Tiered pricing models are also scalable.
+Tiered pricing is also scalable.
 As your business grows, you can add additional tiers of service to accommodate additional client segments.
 This allows you to expand your business without having to increase your costs.

 9) It’s easy to implement and maintain

-As we’ll see in the next section, tiered pricing models are easy to implement—and are much easier to maintain than project-by-project pricing models.
+As we’ll see in the next section, these pricing options are easy to implement—and are much easier to maintain than project-by-project pricing.

-With some basic client analysis, you can easily create segments to target through a tiered pricing model.
+With some basic client analysis, you can easily create segments to target through tiered pricing.
 From there, all that’s left to do is work out what services these segments are most likely to purchase and how much they’re willing to pay for them.

 How to develop a tiered pricing model

-Now that you know the benefits of a tiered pricing model, it’s time to set one up.
-Follow these three steps so to develop the best pricing strategy for your agency:
+Now that you know the benefits of the tiered pricing structure, it’s time to set one up.
+Follow these three steps so to develop the best pricing strategy for your agency.

 Step one: think about your target clients